OCamlPro/liquidity/docs/liquidity.md

 * A compiler from Liquidity files (.liq extension) to Michelson
 * A de-compiler from Michelson files (.tz extension) to Liquidity
 * An evaluator of Michelson contracts
+* An interface to a Tezos node for manipulating Liquidity contracts

 See [examples](http://github.com/OCamlPro/liquidity/tree/master/tests)
 in the [Github](http://github.com/OCamlPro/liquidity) project.